THOMAS SWEENY - FINANCIAL PLANNER AFP®

 Skip a few years and now I am fortunate enough to work with HPH Solutions where we help our clients along their journey to a better financial life.
 It’s hard to explain why I enjoy what I do however I guess working with numbers with a purpose does make it more enjoyable than just to get to the end of a mathematics exercise book.

 Thomas has a Bachelor of Commerce (Finance and Economics) degree and Diploma of Financial Planning.
-Thomas is also a member of the Financial Planning Association (FPA).
+Thomas is also a member of the Financial Advice Association Australia (FAAA).

-Thomas is an employee Representative of HPH Financial Planning Pty Ltd, AFS Licence No. 337755.
+Thomas is an employee Representative of TFG Australia Pty Ltd, AFS Licence No. 337755.